symple84/docker-tutorials/lab2-working-with-images.md

 #### **Tasks:**

-1. Pull the **Python** image:
+Pull the **Python** image:
   ```bash
   docker pull python
   ```

-2. Run a container from the **Python** image and start a Python REPL:
+Run a container from the **Python** image and start a Python REPL:
   ```bash
   docker run -it python
   ```

-3. Inside the container, write and execute a simple Python script:
+Inside the container, write and execute a simple Python script:
   ```python
   print("Hello, Docker!")
   ```

-4. Exit the container and save its ID using:
+Exit the container and save its ID using:
   ```bash
   docker ps -a
   ```

-5. Commit the container changes to a new image:
+Commit the container changes to a new image:
   ```bash
   docker commit <container_id> python-custom
   ```

-6. Run a new container from the **python-custom** image:
+Run a new container from the **python-custom** image:
   ```bash
   docker run -it python-custom
   ```

-7. Document the commands and process used.

-## Image Management
+## Assignment - Image Management

 Problem Statement: